nltp-ashes/Nanosuit/README.md

 ### ABOUT

 This addon adds a fully operational Nanosuit from Crysis.

 Bellow is a list of features that are currently available in the addon :

-General :
-- The nanosuit menu allows you to switch from one mode to another
-- The menu opens when pressing V

 Armor mode :
 - Absorbs all incoming damage as long as the suit has energy